powerjg/learning_gem5/part3/MSI/cache-actions.rst

     }

-We also need an action to store the acks when we recieve a message from the directory with an ack count.
+We also need an action to store the acks when we receive a message from the directory with an ack count.
 For this action, we peek into the directory's response message to get the number of acks and store them in the (required to be valid) TBE.

 .. code-block:: c++